 Students may hand in their documents in person to the Postgrado staff or send them via certified postal mail to the address mentioned below.

 Upon finalizing their enrollment, students will receive their personalized UCAM E-Mail address and student ID card.
 Please note: the log-in credentials assigned in this step are necessary for accessing UCAM's WIFI on campus and logging into the students' individual "Virtual Campus", displaying all relevant information about courses, grades and study material.

 Travelling to and from Murcia is very easy.
 Coming by plane, visitors and students can choose from several airports in the region.
-To start with, Murcia has its own airport, called “Murcia – San Javier” located 40km outside of the city limits.
+To start with, Murcia has its own airport, called “Murcia – San Javier,” located 40km outside of the city limits.
 Alicante Airport is frequented more regularly and has very good bus connections (ALSA Bus) directly to Murcia’s center several times a day.

 Students joining us from outside of Europe will most likely arrive at either Madrid Barajas (400km from Murcia) or at the Airport of Valencia (270km).
-There is a direct bus connection to Murcia from both Madrid Airport as well as Valencia Airport for approx. 30€ each.
+There is a direct bus connection to Murcia from both Madrid Airport as well as Valencia Airport for approximately 30€ each.
 Moreover, Murcia’s train station is connected to Madrid Atocha with ticket prices of around 47€.

-As the capital city of the region, the services network supported by modern infrastructures guarantees a high quality of life by means of a great public transport network, hospitals, business venues, shopping malls and sports activities.
+As the capital city of the region, the services network supported by modern infrastructure, guarantees a high quality of life by means of a great public transport network, hospitals, business venues, shopping malls and sports activities.

-Despite the high quality of life offered by the Region of Murcia, the cost of living is very affordable.
+In addition to the high quality of life offered by the Region of Murcia, the cost of living is very affordable.
 Depending on one’s individual lifestyle, monthly expenses might range between 400€ and 550€.

 Here are some prices of a number of basic expenditures: